simonsobs/soconda/docs/docs/install.md

 ## Deleting an Environment

-The `soconda` environments are self contained and you can delete them by removing the path or (if using a name), removing the `<base dir>/envs/<name of env>` directory.
+The `soconda` environments are self contained and you can delete them by running command `conda remove --name envname --all` or `conda remove -p /base_dir/envs/name --all`.
+Or directly removing the `<base dir>/envs/<name of env>` directory.
 You can optionally delete the modulefile and the versioned pip local directory in your home directory.

 ## Advanced Details